mihaimihaila/GridLayout/docs/span.md

 #### Notice

 In this example we placed more than one item in the grid at the same row and column.
-This is an accepted behavior and the z order corresponds to the order the index of the `GridItem` in the `items` collection.
+This is an accepted behavior and the Z order corresponds to the order the index of the `GridItem` in the `items` collection.
 `rectangle5` appears below `rectangle1` and `rectangle2` because it appears first in the `items` collection.
 If `rectangle1` and `rectangle2` were to overlap, `rectangle1` would appear below `rectangle2`.